 If your child struggled with school last year, then you may be justifiably anxious that the start of school marks the beginning of a new round of homework struggles, angry outbursts, and overall family stress.

 To improve this year, it is important to have a plan so that you don’t simply react to your child’s struggles.
-Here are seven specific things you can to get your child ready for the coming school year.
+Here are seven specific things you can do to get your child ready for the coming school year.

 A week before school starts, have all your kids use their alarms and wake up when they’ll be getting up during the school year.
 They should wash their face, brush their teeth, and come out and have breakfast.
 Afterward, they can go back to sleep, start their day—whatever they normally do.
-You want to get them used to doing their hygiene at a certain time, getting dressed at a certain time, and showing up in the kitchen in time to make your school bus or their ride.

-Have quiet time at night if you don’t already have it.
+Establish a quiet time at night if you don’t already have it.
 During the school year, this will become part of their homework time.
 But for now, let them read a book, comic, or magazine.
 What they do in quiet time is not important as long as no electronics are used.

 For older kids, about a week before school, they should not go out at night.
 When school starts, your child should already be used to spending the evening at home.
 They have to get back into their school schedule, which means telling them: